jeongyoonlee/dotfiles/python-dev.md

 ## Coding Style Guidelines

+The guidelines below have been collected from various sources over time.
+If you find the original sources, please add the citations.
+The most popular Python style guidelines are [PEP-8](https://peps.python.org/pep-0008/) and [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

 Use the [`black`](https://black.readthedocs.io/en/stable/index.html) Python formatter for [PEP-8](https://peps.python.org/pep-0008/) compliance.

 To add black to your IDE for autoformatting, follow the instruction in `black`'s [Editor integration page](https://black.readthedocs.io/en/stable/integrations/editors.html).